mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 ## <a name="5" class="anchor"></a> [5.
 Mid-level artificial vision](#5)

-*Keywords: feature space, region growing, region merging, k-means clustering method, Hough transform, snakes*

 ### <a name="5.1" class="anchor"></a> [5.1 Features and feature space](#5.1)

 In the context of vision, a feature is used to determine which elements that belong together (individually or combination, based on Gestalt laws), such as location/proximity, color/similarity, texture/similarity, size/similarity, depth, motion/common fate), not separated by contour/common region, and form a known shape (top-down approach).
 A feature space is a coordinate system with image elements, or features, as points, where similarity is determined by distance between points in the feature space:

-- similarity is measured by affinity (similar to gaussian), cross-relation, normalised cross-correlation (NCC), correlation coefficient
+- similarity is measured by affinity (like Gaussian), cross-relation, normalized cross-correlation (NCC), correlation coefficient
-- distance is measured by euclidean distance, sum of squared differences (SDD), sum of absolute differences (SAD)
+- distance is measured by Euclidean distance, sum of squared differences (SDD), sum of absolute differences (SAD)

 Features can be weighted differently based on relative importance, finding best performance is non-trivial, but can be scaled to make calculations easier, such as within range of 0 and 1.

 ### <a name="5.2" class="anchor"></a> [5.2 Segmentation](#5.2)

 A region-based method for segmentation try to group image elements with similar feature vectors (look similar), such as thresholding (applied to intensity), region growing, region merging, split and merge, k-means clustering, hierarchical clustering, and graph cutting.
-An edge-based method partition an image based on changes in feature values (intensity discontinuities), such as thresholding (applied to edge detectors), [Hough transform](https://en.wikipedia.org/wiki/Hough_transform) (model-based, fit data to a predefined model), and active contours (also model-based).
+An edge-based method partitions an image based on changes in feature values (intensity discontinuities), such as thresholding (applied to edge detectors), [Hough transform](https://en.wikipedia.org/wiki/Hough_transform) (model-based, fit data to a predefined model), and active contours (also model-based).

 #### <a name="5.2.1" class="anchor"></a> [Thresholding](#5.2.1)